Table of Contents

 - If a complainant prefers to obtain counseling off campus, members of the University counseling staff will assist in identifying an appropriate and satisfactory referral resource.

-- If a complainant requests changes in academic and living arrangements because of a criminal act, the University will make every effort to assist with making these changes, if the changes are reasonably available.
+- If a complainant requests changes in academic and living arrangements because of an act of Sexual Misconduct, the University will make every effort to assist with making these changes, if the changes are reasonably available.

 - A complainant has the right to speak on one's own behalf and to present evidence and witnesses in campus conduct cases.